camunda/camunda-docs/docs/reference/bpmn-processes/business-rule-tasks/business-rule-tasks.md

 title: "Business rule tasks"
 ---

-A business rule task is used to model the evaluation of a business rule, for example, a decision modeled in [DMN](https://www.omg.org/dmn/) (Decision Model and Notation).
+A business rule task is used to model the evaluation of a business rule; for example, a decision modeled in [DMN](https://www.omg.org/dmn/) (Decision Model and Notation).

 ![task](assets/business-rule-task.png)